The Complete French Bulldog Puppy Guide for New Frenchie Parents: Part 5 – Your French Bulldog Puppy’s health

 Fleas

-French bulldog flea
+french bulldog flea

 Flea bites cause an allergic reaction in many dogs. the skin gets irritated, and they get itchy, causing your dog to bite, scratch, and scrape violently.
 Fleas can also transmit tapeworms …